CassandraMaldonado/LLM_Healthcare/README.md

 | Hallucination rate | decreased to 5 % | – | – | Strong reduction in unsupported statements. |
 | Safety score (Reward model) | increased to 0.89 | – | – | Better alignment with clinical tone and caution. |

-These results confirm that lightweight parameter-efficient fine-tuning can significantly improve factual accuracy, reasoning coherence and safety without retraining the full model.
+These results confirm that fine-tuning can significantly improve factual accuracy, reasoning coherence and safety without retraining the full model.

 **_3. RAGAS Evaluation (Retrieval-Augmented Generation)_**